Own some amazing pieces of sideshow history from the collection of sword swallower Johnny Fox.

 Once he got used to new and unusual center of mass, Mike could easily get himself to the highest perches without falling.

 Mike began touring with sideshows, and was photographed for both Time and Life magazines.
 He was on display to the public for the admission price of twenty-five cents.
 At the height of his popularity, he was earning $4,500 a month.

-His success resulted in a wave of copycat chicken beheadings, but no other chicken ever lived more than a day or two.
+His success resulted in a wave of copycat chicken beheadings, but no other headless chicken ever lived more than a day or two.

-In March 1947, at a motel in Phoenix while traveling home from tour, Mike started choking in the middle of the night.
+The Olsens were staying at a motel in Phoenix while traveling home from the latest tour, when Mike started choking in the middle of the night.

 To their horror, the Olsens realized the feeding and cleaning syringes used to keep Mike’s throat clear had been inadvertently left at the sideshow the day before.

 After living for 18 months without a head, Mike the Headless Chicken only finally succumbed to death because he couldn’t swallow.

 After his death, it was determined that the axe had missed Mike’s carotid artery, and a clot had prevented the chicken from bleeding to death.
 Although his head was severed, most of his brain stem and one ear were left on his body.